 Here are a few places you can cool off this summer!

 Wading pools and Outdoor pools

 Winnipeg is full of them and some of the outdoor pools are free this year!
 Check out this post to find out which one is closest to you.
-You have to plan ahead and get there early if you want to spend the day at Kildonan Park, St. Vital Pool, Dakota Park or the NEW Transcona Aquatic Park!
+You have to plan ahead and get there early if you want to spend the day at Kildonan Park, St. Vital Pool, Dakota Park or the Transcona Aquatic Park!